nimbolus/terraform-backend/docs/lock.md

 ## Redis

-This backend uses a external Redis server to lock the states.
+This backend uses an external Redis server to lock the states.
 It's scalable and can be used also with multiple Terraform backend server instances.

 ### Config
 Set `LOCK_BACKEND` to `redis`.

 Make sure that the [Redis client](clients.md#redis-client) is set up properly.

+## Postgres

+This backend uses an external Postgres server to lock the states.
+It's scalable and can be used also with multiple Terraform backend server instances.

+### Config
+Set `LOCK_BACKEND` to `postgres`.

+Make sure that the [Postgres client](clients.md#postgres-client) is set up properly.